narendra7093/rick_and_morty/README.md

 All the code uploaded in sub_main branch.
+Uploaded vidoe directly due to video is >10 MB